Languages: French, English

 Security classification: Secret Level

-- Lawyer.
+- Lawyer and Public Notary.
 Called to the Ontario Bar in February 2002.

 - Professor, Faculty of Law, University of Ottawa, Ottawa, Ontario.

 - Holds a Civil Law (LL.L) and Common Law (LL.B.) degrees

 - Member CBA Council and the OBA Council – 2014-2016

 - Authored or co-authored several legal texts.